bluekvirus/osgi-starterkit/README.md

 ### Deploy
-Put your bundle jar into `/runtime/bundle/hot-deploy/` to deploy, as you might have noticed, the above default `./bundle.sh` already puts the built sub project jar into `/runtime/bundle/hot-deploy/app`, if your OSGI runtime is running, this should install/update the bundle and starts it.
+Put your bundle jar into `/runtime/bundle/hot-deploy/` to deploy, if your OSGI runtime is running, this should install/update the bundle and starts it.

 Still, you have 2 options in deploying (more like 2 options for bundling your jar).

 #### Option A: Thin App Bundle
-By default, we encourage using the `./bundle.sh` script with light `bnd.bnd` meta (without `-classpath` and `-includereource`) for a thin application bundling scheme.
+By default, we encourage using a light `bnd.bnd` meta (without `-classpath` and `-includereource`) for a thin application bundling scheme.
 This way, your sub project bundle will only contain business logic rather than the api libraries.

 **Important**: At this stage, if your OSGI runtime complains, you might need to move some of the jars from `/subprojects/cnf/libs` into `/runtime/bundle/hot-deploy/libs` so the required extra packages (Class or Interface bytecode) are made available in the runtime.
 This might looks strange if you wonder why we need two separate libs folder to compile and run the sub project bundle jar respectively.
 This is by design.
 Short answer is we want to keep code compilation separate from bundle runtime.
 The APIs (Interface) your project compiled against might be fulfilled by some other Providers (Class) in the runtime.
 The OSGI runtime is there to share packages (Class and Interface) and service components (Instances).

 #### Option B: Fat All-in-One Bundle
 You can also choose to use `-includeresource` (or `-classpath`) instruction in `bnd.bnd` to merge 3rd party bundle content with your sub project bundle.
 This way, all of the packages and resources from your dependencies will be packed into your final jar.
-You still invoke `./bundle.sh` script to pack your jar but this time you don't need to worry about moving `/subprojects/cnf/libs` jars into `runtime/bundle/hot-deploy/libs` since the packages requried are already local to your bundle.
+You still pack your jar through bnd but this time you don't need to worry about moving `/subprojects/cnf/libs` jars into `runtime/bundle/hot-deploy/libs` since the packages requried are already local to your bundle.

 **Note**: It is only worth using **Option B** if there are not a lot of transitive jars to merge and only you are using some of the specific packages that other sub project are not interested in.